 First, provide clear communication on which applications require VPN so employees use it only when necessary.
 Using it for all online work means traffic routes to data centers rather than employees’ home offices, which will tank performance.
 And second, facilitate firmware upgrades and reboots of infrastructure equipment to provide better connection stability.

 9. Don’t Compromise Security

-Unfortunately, during a major event like COVID-19, hackers can try to take advantage of the situation.
-Use standard security measures, including two-factor authentication, data encryption and secure transit, and advanced security settings on physical devices and virtual desktops to help ensure that data stays safe, even when employees are accessing your systems remotely.
+Unfortunately, during a major event like COVID-19, hackers can try to take advantage of a remote workforce.
+Use standard security measures—including two-factor authentication, data encryption and secure transit—and advanced security settings on physical devices and virtual desktops to help ensure that data stays safe, even when employees are accessing your systems remotely.

 10. Have a Backup Plan